Obamacare Taxes, Penalties, and Credits

 Will You Have to Pay Obamacare Taxes This Year?

 The Patient Protection and Affordable Care Act of 2010, known as Obamacare, imposed a lot of changes to the tax law.
 Here's a summary of the major taxes, penalties, fines, and tax credits.
-Find out how many of these go away under Trump's plan to weaken Obamacare is currently upending many of those changes.
+However, Trump's plan to weaken Obamacare is currently upending many of those changes.

 Penalty for Not Having Insurance